-Raja questioned building or relocating to a new airport in Kimanis which has an good infrastructure linkage to the new airport like travelling to KKIA.
+Raja questioned building or relocating a new airport in Kimanis which has no good infrastructure linkage to the new airport like travelling to KILA.

-"People will have to travel three to four hours, and those from Kudat may have to sleep overnight, incurring more expenses."

-"Fast rail or high speed rail would be needed," said Raja, adding that in his mind the location is not that suitable, although it is very flat in the Kota Kinabalu area.
+"People will have to travel three to four hours, and those from Kudat may have to sleep overnight, incurring more expenses.
+Fast rail or high speed rail would be needed," said Raja, adding that in his mind the location is not that suitable although it is very flat in the Kampung Madchan area.
 He said it is also very close to the SOGT which is a fire risk hazard area.